crystallabs/virtualtime/README.md

 1. Possibly add some support for triggering actions on exact due dates of items/reminders
 1. Implement a complete task tracking program using Crystime
 1. Write support for exporting items into other calendar apps
-1. Proc in VT values should be able to accept all value types that a VD field can accept
+1. Proc in VT values should be able to accept all value types that a VT field can accept